 If there is one cake that is popular almost anywhere, then it is carrot cake.
 The combination of the juiciness of ground carrot with a good seasoning of warm spices is hard to resist.
+No wonder, as the warm spices perfectly match the juicy texture of cake and carrots.
+This whole food carrot cake comes with health benefits on top.

-Like most cakes, carrot cake usually is also packed with a lot of processed stuff like sugar, white flour and margarine or butter.
+Like most cakes, classical carrot cake is also packed with a lot of processed stuff like sugar, white flour and margarine or butter.
 That’s not quite the best treat out of the perspective of healthy eating.
 Luckily, there are ways of replacing all the unnecessarily unhealthy stuff with some really beneficial components.

 If you can, pick whole spices and grind them in a mortar.
 The flavour they then leave behind is way more fresh and intense and brings the cake to the next level.
 If not, powdered spices do the trick as well.
 If you absolutely want to go cheap, replace the spices with some gingerbread mix and you should be good.